DaseinDa/DaseinDa.github.io/_pages/misc.md

 * When at undergraduate, I was a member of the university's high-level orchestra.
 And also play bands a bit(I floated between different bands as a keyboard player, and did not stay at a stable one).
 * I often rent a digital piano in my student dormitory so I don't disturb others.
 But it has to be said that a mechanical piano can better express the layers and intensity control of the music.
 * I like to analyze and discuss the **composition of a piece of music**
+* Becausse I can play/listen the music in my brain, actually I do not often listen to music by ear in comparison with most music enthusiast in my daily time.
+I often read music sheet to appreciate the music instead.
+Another reason is that when I was at orchestra/band/preparing music performances, my ear suffered a lot :) so that my brain/ear are sensitive to listening too much.
+I like music, but I appreciate the peace and quiet more.
+* When I was around 15, my favourtie movie was 3 Idiots.
+Now my favourite movie is **Dead Poet Society**

 <table>